francesco-di-maggio/codecell/max/README.md

 # CodeCell - Max/MSP Patch

-Max/MSP patch for receiving and processing real-time sensor data from CodeCell via OSC.
+Max/MSP patch for receiving and processing real-time sensor data from CodeCell.

 ## Overview

-This patch receives quaternion rotation, acceleration, battery status, and button data from the CodeCell firmware at 50Hz over WiFi.
+This patch receives quaternion rotation, acceleration, battery status, and button data from CodeCell at up to 50Hz.

 ## Requirements